Asamu22/Todoapp/README.md

 4. **Open your browser**
    Navigate to `http://localhost:5173` to view the application

+5. **Login to access the application**
+   - The application requires authentication to access
+   - Use the provided credentials to sign in
+   - Your session will be remembered for future visits

 ### Build for Production

 To create a production build: